Transfer Credit

 Transferability of Credits to Other Colleges

 Similar to most colleges, the transfer of credit to and from South College can be uncertain for two important reasons.
 Every campus designs coursework to reflect the integrity and quality of its own degrees/credentials and will want to honor that design in the review and evaluation of transfer work.
 Moreover, South College students will many times begin work in their major and career field during the first academic year.
 Every attempt will be made to give students requesting credit transfer to South College a thorough appraisal related to their educational goals at the college.
 Students considering transfer to other colleges and universities should consult with the registrar at those institutions concerning the courses completed at South College.
-South College does not guarantee that credits earned at South College will be accepted by another college.
+South College does not guarantee that credits earned at South College will be accepted by another college – the acceptance of transfer credits earned at another institution is at the discretion of the receiving school.

 _facebook-squarearrow-leftarrow-rightbuildingcaret-down-blackcaret-down-greycaret-downcaret-rightcheckboxchevron-downchevron-leftchevron-rightcircleclose-xcloseconfettiemailfacebook-squarehamburgerinstagram-squarelarge-caret-downlarge-ellipselinkedin-squaremailmap-pinpausephoneplayprofileschool-capsearchsouth-college-circletwitter-squareyoutube-square